Khachornchit/Hibernate-Quick-Start/README.md

 # Java Hibernate
-Example of Java Hibernate with Maven
+Java development of using Hibernate framework and Maven without JPA.